ppy/osu-wiki/news/2024/2024-07-15-the-followpoint-whitecat-the-cat-who-dominated-osu.md

 ---
 layout: post
-title: "The Followpoint: WhiteCat, the Cat who dominated osu!"
+title: "The Followpoint: WhiteCat, the cat who dominated osu!"
 date: 2024-07-15 17:00:00 +0000
 series: The Followpoint
 ---